 “Discount companies find it extremely profitable because they have learned that the family will sacrifice other convenience, every other luxury and often necessities rather than give up the automobile.
 This makes of course the assurance of payments to discount corporations that handle the paper at a large discount from the selling of automobiles and the security is reasonably safe because the vendors of the automobile guarantee the loan in addition to his intense spirit to pay on the part of the buyer.”

 This wasn’t the only time the Federal Reserve addressed automotive lending in the 1920s.

-The Willmar Tribune published a column on July 28, 1920 regarding a warning issued by the Federal Reserve to all banks: “do not offer financing for automobiles used for pleasure.”
+The Willmar Tribune published a column on July 28, 1920 regarding a warning issued by the Federal Reserve to all banks: “

 The column went on to describe the challenges lenders would have in determining the difference between using an automobile for business and for pleasure.

 The column closes by making a decree that vehicle ownership was a right reflected in the Declaration of Independence: